Cloud Console

 The channel pattern supports the wildcard '*' character.
 When a client requests to join a channel, LiveSwitch assigns channels to the client that best matches in the order specified in the channel list.
 You can drag channels in the list to change their order.

-- Set up the SFU, MCU, audio, video configurations that apply to that channel pattern.
+- Set up the SFU, MCU, audio, video, and recording configurations that apply to that channel pattern.

 Advanced Setup